Are Top College Consultants Worth It?

 Are the "Best" College Consultants Worth It?

-Every year, thousands of families spend $5,000–$50,000 on college consulting services—hoping it’ll be the edge their child needs.
+Every year, thousands of families spend $5,000–$50,000 on college consulting services, hoping it’ll be the edge their child needs.
 But in a largely unregulated industry, even the firms ranked as “best” online can lead you astray.
-Here’s how to spot the difference between real expertise and well-funded hype.
+Here’s how to spot the difference among real expertise, overpriced services, and well-funded hype.

 1